celo-org/docs/docs/community/release-process/celo-oracles.md

 ### Git branches

+Code for the client is stored in the [Celo Oracles GitHub repository](https://github.com/celo-org/celo-oracle).
 Development is done on the `main` branch, which corresponds to the next major or minor version.
-Changes to be included in a patch release of an existing minor version are cherry-picked to that existing release branch.

 ### Git tags